 Let's see the above paragraph if we got rid of the repetition...

 The colors of the flowers in the dream were faded versions of those in real life.
 The scents they emitted were equally faint as if she were smelling them through a plastic bag.
 As she walked through the garden, the leaves and petals felt sharp, like barbs and needles scratching against her skin....blah blah.

 Notice that in this example, every sentence describes a different aspect of the flowers: the look, smell, touch.
 Though if I were editing this, I still would cut it to bits :)

 I'm going to be quick with this one.
 A repetitive word is one that is used too often in succession.
 An overused word is once that you have begun to rely on throughout your novel instead of finding an appropriate alternative.

 Get a thesaurus!

-I’m not saying you need a synonym for the word “kill” every time you use it.
-Just pay attention to how it sounds (tip: you hear sounds with your ears, not your eyes) when you read.
+I'm not saying you need a synonym for the word "kill" every time you use it.
+Just pay attention to how it sounds when you read (tip: you hear sounds with your ears, not your eyes).

 Try recording yourself reading your chapters and then listen to them.
 I bet you find a ton of repetition you never knew was there.

-There is a lot to say on this topic and takes a good deal of experience to even notice some of these problems, but keep writing and keep reading.
-Over time you will become an expert at catching your own mistakes before you write them.
+There is a lot to say on this topic and it takes a good deal of experience to even notice some of these problems, but keep writing and keep reading.
+Over time you will become an expert at catching your own mistakes before you write them down.